What Browser engine does Kiosk Browser/Launcher Built in Browser use?

-Kiosk Browser/Launcher Built in Browser is built on a standard Android component called a webview, in Android versions lower than 4.4 KitKat the webview is based on the WebKit engine built into Android, therefore its compatibility range is not as great as Chrome.
+Kiosk Browser/Launcher Built in Browser is built on a standard Android component called a webview, in Android versions lower than 4.4 KitKat the Webview is based on the WebKit engine built into Android, therefore its compatibility range is not as great as Chrome.

-In Android 4.4 the webview engine is based on Google Chrome (v33 or v34 when running Android 4.4.3).
+In Android 4.4 the Webview engine is based on Google Chrome (v33 or v34 when running Android 4.4.3).
 Android 5.0 Lollipop introduces Chrome engine updates through Google Play meaning you will not have to update the device OS to access new web API's such as WebRTC, WebGL, etc.

-WebView in Android 7.0, Chrome version 51
+WebView in Android 7.0 to Android 9.x, Chrome version 51

 You can choose your WebView provider by going to Settings > Admin > WebView Implementation.
 You can choose between any compatible Chrome version (Dev, Beta or Stable) that is installed on your device or the standalone Webview APK to act as the WebView implementation.
 If Chrome is not installed, your WebView implementation will fall back to the default WebView engine.

 The above will generally only apply to Google certified devices, known as GMS.
 Any mainstream manufacturer of Android devices (e.g. Lenovo, Samsung etc.) will be GMS Certified, meaning they follow strict hardware/software requirements in order to be shipped with Google Play Store, and all the usual apps (and system apps) that the Android experience usually consists of.

 Many of the 'generic'/unknown devices on the market, are not GMS Certified and therefore will be shipped by the manufacturer with outdated Webview versions, that cannot be updated without a system update from the manufacturer.
 If you are using a device that is not GMS certified, and your page is not being rendered correctly or performing poorly, this would be outside of our control and in most circumstances we find that this is because the device has an outdated Webview.